nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is an Aggravated DWI in Nebraska?

 According to Nebraska state law, an aggravated DUI refers to charges where the blood alcohol level (BAC) of the alleged party returns values of 0.15% or above.
 This rule applies to first-time offenders.
-An aggravated DUI conviction will remain on the driving record for at least 15 years.
+An aggravated DUI conviction generally remains on the driving record for at least 15 years.
 Other complications that may arise are difficulties in getting car insurance.

 What Happens When You Get a DWI in Nebraska?